fkmendes/PhyloJunction/NOTES.md

 Which creates (or writes inside) directories `bin/` (placing the executables therein) and `lib/python3.X/site-packages/` (placing the egg-link therein) inside `~/.local`.
 This is an attractive option if you normally already have `~/.local/bin` as part of your PATH variable.

+Then make sure you have `/path/to/PhyloJunction/src/` in your `PYTHONPATH` environmental variable on the command line outside VSCode (i.e., irrespective of "env" variable in your `launch.json` file).

 You can test things worked by trying, from any directory: